Military of the Grand Duchy of Finland: Napoleonic wars

 As was typical for the era, military training was a matter of formality, with the Viipuri Jäger Regiment only receiving gunpowder and cartridges after pulling security duty in St. Petersburg for two months.
 Only then were the men trained to load and fire their rifles.
 Three firing exercises were held annually and each time the men would shoot four times from a distance of 80 paces (61 meters).
 None of the regiments took part in any combat.
 All were disbanded in 1830.

+In 1827 the military was reorganized: